immersive-web/webxr/explainer.md

       });
 }
 ```
 Once the session is started some setup must be done to prepare for rendering.
 The content to present to the device is defined by a [`VRLayer`](https://w3c.github.io/webvr/#interface-vrlayer).
 In the initial version of the spec only one layer type, `VRWebGLLayer`, is defined and only one layer can be used at a time.
 This is set via the `VRSession.baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)

-Developers may optionally take advantage of extensions to both WebGL 1.0 and WebGL 2.0 to utilize optimized multiview rendering.
+Developers may optionally take advantage of the [WEBGL_multiview extension](https://www.khronos.org/registry/webgl/extensions/proposals/WEBGL_multiview/) to both WebGL 1.0 and WebGL 2.0 for optimized multiview rendering.
+If the UA is unable to support the multiview option, (e.g. the supplied context does not support this extension), the `VRWebGLLayer` constructor will throw an exception to ensure developers do not try to use incompatible shaders.
+Additionally, developers can query the `VRWebGLLayer.multiview` attribute to determine the framebuffer's configuration.

+When `VRWebGLLayer.multiview` is true:
+- The UA may decide to back the framebuffer with a texture array, side-by-side texture or another implementation of the UA's choosing.
+This implementation decision must not have any impact how developers author their shaders or setup the WebGL context for rendering.
+- When calling `VRPresentationFrame.getViewport()` with this type of `VRWebGLLayer`, the `VRView` parameter will be ignored.
+All `VRView`s will have the same `VRWebGLViewport`

+When `VRWebGLLayer.multiview` is false:
+- The `VRWebGLLayer` is created with a context that does not support this extension, the framebuffer must be created in a side-by-side configuration.
+- When calling `VRPresentationFrame.getViewport()` with this type of `VRWebGLLayer`, a valid `VRView` parameter is required and will return a different `VRWebGLViewport` for each.

 ```js
 let glCanvas = document.createElement("canvas");